mpron/mpron.github.io/resume.md

 - Cumulative GPA: 3.6/4.0, Major GPA: 3.8/4.0
 - Member of the Marching Tar Heels Band, Student Television, and The Daily Tar Heel Newspaper

+*Currently enrolled in the University of California at San Diego's Human-Computer Interaction course*

 # PORTFOLIO